marthajsosa/ExabeamQueries/README.md

 Pull requests can be submitted directly through the web interface on Github, this is the easiest way to go about submitting new query or a change to a query.

+When creating a new file in a directory, or editing a file already in place, you can commit the changes via a button on the web interface.
+When this is clicked, you will have the option to "Create a new branch for this commit and start a pull request".
+This is my preffered way of opening pull requests.

 Mandatory items for inside the file containing the query:
 * The following text: NOTE: Some of the fields that are being used may be different in your environment depending on parsing.
 * A short text note, with the name of the query/what it does.
 This should be similar to the name of the file you are creating/editing.
 * The query itself.
 * Inspiration/Reference at the bottom of the file, if relevant.
 We want to credit others for work thay may have performed even if their rule was written in a different query language.

+If there are nay questions around this process i am happy to help and give guidance!